Homemade Bubble Magic : Materials and Supplies

 After buying multiple assortments of cheap plastic bubble contraptions (many of which broke after 10 minutes of play) as well as an endless parade of plastic bubble solution containers of various sizes (which always end up half-spilled somewhere) we figured there had to be another way.

 A little internet searching turned up a handful of recipes for homemade bubble solutions–some more complicated than others.
 While you may get slightly larger and hardier bubbles with recipes that include gelatin, glycerin, or personal lubricant, we opted for a simpler mix that won't leave behind as much of a mess.

-Below is the recipe we landed on, which works well and has easy to source (and multi-use) ingredients.
+Above is the recipe we landed on, which works well and has easy-to-source (and multi-use) ingredients.

 In addition to the bubble solution, there's also the issue of the plastic bubble-making contraptions...

 We happened to have some bamboo stakes and cotton twine hanging out around our garden, and assembled them into a little contraption like we've seen at the science museum.

 We just tied the twin to the tops of the bamboo stakes, with one side of the loop having 2-3x more slack than the other side.

 You then dip the tops of the stakes and twine in a bowl or plate with the bubble solution in it and carefully wave the loop through the air.

 It takes a little practice, but it can make some pretty amazing bubble creations :)